Research and analysis

 Level of confidence in assessment of risk

 AIV outbreaks in seal populations have occurred sporadically over time.
 Due to the absence of routine disease surveillance in UK seal populations, the true extent of AIV infections in seal populations cannot be determined.
-There is a paucity of evidence on the susceptibility of humans to AIV’s infecting seals, and only 2 documented incidents of AIV transmission from seals to humans, both resulting in mild disease in human cases.
+The recent mass mortality events in South and North America suggests that marine mammals are susceptible to AI A(H5N1) in highly contaminated environments, which results in a high case fatality rate.
+We would therefore expect the UK seal population to also be susceptible and for mass die-offs to be observed.
+There is a paucity of evidence on the susceptibility of humans to AIV’s infecting seals, and only 2 documented incidents of AIV transmission from seals to humans have been reported, both resulting in mild disease in human cases.
+One human case of AI A(H5N1) in Chile appeared to be due to exposure to high levels of environmental contamination, rather than direct exposure to an infected pinniped, however the sequence of the virus clustered closely to seal and avian origin viruses.
 Several questions relating to the viral ecology and adaptation to marine mammal hosts exist.
-Other evidence gaps include:
+Other evidence gaps which were included in the first iteration of the risk assessment were:

 1. How does viral genetic diversity, particularly in recovering seal populations or subpopulations, impact disease maintenance and viral circulation?